 Direct Debit in the UK

 Direct Debit has been around for a lot longer than you might think.
-The first Direct Debit was set up in 1968 and now, nearly 50 years on, it's proving more popular than ever.
+The first Direct Debit was set up in 1968 and now it is proving a more popular way of paying for goods and services than at any time previously.

 It's hardly surprising.
 Direct Debit brings certainty to businesses.
 Everyone knows when the money is coming in and it makes cash flows much easier to predict.
-If a customer misses a payment the company is automatically informed and there's no admin stress or cost in constantly chasing down cheques that are always 'in the post.'
+If a customer misses a payment you are automatically informed.
+There's no admin, stress or cost in constantly chasing down cheques that are always 'in the post.'

-And those figures are not just one offs.
-Making regular payments by Direct Debit has become second nature for millions of consumers, with eight-out-of-ten adults in the UK having at least one Direct Debit and around 71 per cent of household bills paid this way.
+Making regular payments by Direct Debit has become second nature for millions of us, with nine-out-of-ten adults in the UK having at least one Direct Debit and around 71 per cent of household bills paid this way.

-Big businesses are also getting in on the act.
-In 2014, the Driver and Vehicle Licensing Agency’s (DVLA) launched Direct Debit as a payment method for vehicle tax.
+If large, complex organisations recognise a business benefit to collecting payments by Direct Debit, why not grasp the same opportunity for your own business.
+For example, the Driver and Vehicle Licensing Agency (DVLA) launched Direct Debit as a payment method for vehicle tax.
 So far, around eight million motorists have taken up the option to pay monthly.